Key-Value Store¶

 container.setnx("key_name", "value")

-Check for Existence¶
+Check Existence¶

 container.exists("key_name")